 If you don’t want physical barriers, try creating a community garden where strangers are invited to visit as long as they stay on the path.
-On open access corner lots, curbsides and planting strips, a hardy herb and perennial garden invites viewing and is low maintenance and sturdy.
+On open access corner lots, curbside, and planting strips, a hardy herb and perennial garden invites viewing and is low-maintenance and sturdy.

 Another idea is to plant “stepables” or plants that can still thrive under heavy compaction.
 Plants that are virtually indestructible and will create a beautiful green foil for pesky pedestrians include: